TG&Y: History

-In 1986, when it had about 920 stores, TG&Y was acquired by competitor McCrory Stores.
+In 1986, when it had over 700 stores, TG&Y was acquired by competitor McCrory Stores.
 McCrory was a division of Rapid-American Corporation, a holding company that owned several retail chains.
 At the time, Rapid-American was solely owned by businessman and money manager Meshulam Riklis.
+For a brief period, McCroy / Rapid allowed TG&Y to remain an independent subsidiary retaining its Oklahoma base and employees; that decision was rethought as the company reorganized which, in turn, would begin TG&Y's descent.

 At its peak, the chain had nearly 1000 stores in 29 states, from Florida to California.

 Demise

-After its heyday in the 1960s, unsuccessful attempts were made to expand and rebrand TG&Y under the trade names TG&Y Dollar, Aim for the Best, and Dollar-T. By March 1986, McCrory announced that it would sell about 200 of the 743 TG&Y operations it had so recently acquired.
+After its heyday in the 1960s, unsuccessful attempts were made to expand and rebrand TG&Y under the trade names TG&Y Dollar, Aim for the Best, and Dollar-T. In 1981, under intense pressure especially from Walmart and Kmart, TG&Y began closing large market Family Center locations while focusing on upgrading and rebranding existing stores in less competitive markets.
+The larger city stores of around 30,000 to 40,000 square feet were among the first to be eliminated failing to compete against their larger big box counterparts.

+By March 1986, McCrory announced that it would sell about 200 of the 743 TG&Y operations it had so recently acquired.

 Shortly after acquiring the struggling chain, McCrory's cut over 8,000 TG&Y employees and closed 205 stores, including 23 in its former home state of Oklahoma.

-In addition to the variety stores, which averaged around 15,000 square feet, there was also a larger discount store format of around 30,000 to 40,000 square feet.

-Ultimately, over 36,000 TG&Y employees were displaced.
-Many went to work for Walmart, helping fuel their remarkable growth resulting from TG&Y vacating thriving markets.
-TG&Y and Walmart had previously avoided locating in the same area, but with TG&Y Stores out of the picture, there was no more such restraint.
-Others found employment with Hobby Lobby, headed by former TG&Y associate David Green.
-History shows that Walmart and Hobby Lobby both benefited greatly from this.

-In 2001 TG&Y's owner McCrory Stores filed bankruptcy and all stores were eventually closed.
-Raymond Young, the youngest and last survivor of the three founders, died in the same year.
+McCrory's filed for Chapter 11 bankruptcy in 1992 forcing further reductions in TG&Y stores, as well as McCrory, Kresge and J. J. Newberry stores within its portfolio of just over 800 stores.
+In a five-year period from 1992 to 1997 and during its Chapter 11 bankrputcy, McCrory would close 600 stores leaving it with just under 200 total stores.
+In 2001 TG&Y's owner McCrory Stores announced it would liquidate its entire portfolio of Dollar Zone, McCrory, G.C.
+Murphy, J.J.
+Newberry, and TG&Y. stores effective February of 2002.
+Raymond Young, the youngest and last survivor of the three founders, died in the same year on March 23, 2002.